 A. choose ugly produce that is cheaper B. buy fresh and expensive fruits C. opt for perfect fruit and vegetables D. look for bargain prices

-Question 32: The word in paragraph 2 refers to _______.
+Question 32: The word their in paragraph 2 refers to _______.

 A. shelves B. versions C. shoppers D. Intermarché